-The Iconic Disney’s Hollywood Studios is a theme park at the Walt Disney World Resort in Orlando, Florida.
-The park opened in 1989 as the Disney-MGM Studios and was initially developed as both a theme park AND a production studio to film and animate movies.
-In fact, several Disney classics (such as Mulan and Lilo and Stitch) were animated in this park.
+Disney’s Hollywood Studios is one of the most visually exciting theme parks at Walt Disney World Resort in Orlando, Florida.
+Originally opening in 1989 as Disney MGM Studios, the park began as both a working production studio and a theme park.
+Several animated classics including Mulan and Lilo and Stitch were created here.

 Find the best hotel around Disney’s Hollywood Studios with Booking.com!